 Non-Binary + T1D: The World of Cpunk

-Editor’s Note: This piece originally appeared on College Diabetes Network and has been republished with permission.
+Editor’s Note: This piece originally appeared on The Diabetes Link (formerly known as the College Diabetes Network) and has been republished with permission.

 A long road